Best Practices for Confluent Cloud Audit Logs¶

 Rotate audit log API keys periodically¶

 To reduce the risk of API keys being used by malicious agents, you should rotate the active audit log API key regularly.
-For details, see Best Practices for using API Keys.
+For details, see Best Practices for Using API Keys in Confluent Cloud.

 Retain data for auditing and compliance¶